abdullahsaad2000/University-Restaurant-Table-Reservation/README.md

 # Log in Page

-On the login page, users are prompted to enter their email and password.
+On the login page, users are prompted to enter their user ID and password.
 After inputting their information, users proceed by clicking the 'Login' button.

-  - If the provided email and password are incorrect, the system presents an error message, prompting users to retry entering their information.
+  - If the provided user ID and password are incorrect, the system presents an error message, prompting users to retry entering their information.
  - After successfully authenticating, users gain access to the system's functionalities.